The late Revd Bessie Pereira – whose eldership was widely recognised

 Teresa of Avila – visionary theologian, community leader, protector

 of the Counter Reformation and patron to John of the Cross

-This makes clear that in Paul’s mind – notwithstanding his injunction that “deacons should have but one wife” – a Deacon can indeed be female.
+The reference to Phoebe the Deacon in Romans 16 makes clear that in Paul’s mind – notwithstanding his injunction that “deacons should have but one wife” – a Deacon can indeed be female.
 This key piece of information demonstrates in what light we need to read the whole of I Timothy 3.

 What I have said above unpacks – from an entirely Evangelical perspective – the logic of the inclusive approach.
 The wider context of Scriptures reveals that I Timothy 3 can not be set in opposition to an acknowledgement of Phoebe-the-Deacon in Romans 16.

-If in Paul’s mind there is no conflict bewteen I Timothy 3 and the engagement of a female Deacon, then it follows automatically that the adjacent words concerning Elders, likewise do not exclude the possibility of women elders.
+If in Paul’s mind there is no conflict between I Timothy 3 and the engagement of a female Deacon, then it follows automatically that the adjacent words concerning Elders, likewise do not exclude the possibility of women elders.